- Saxagliptin/Metformin Hydrochloride

 Taking it with other medicines

-Let your prescriber know when filling in our health questionnaire if you are taking any other treatments, as some, such as the following may cause interactions: cimetidine; ketoconazole; bronchodilators; water tablets; diltiazem; rifampicin; corticosteroids; carbamazepine, phenobarbital or phenytoin; or any medications containing alcohol.
+Let your prescriber know if you are taking any other treatments, as some, such as the following may cause interactions: cimetidine; ketoconazole; bronchodilators; water tablets; diltiazem; rifampicin; corticosteroids; carbamazepine, phenobarbital or phenytoin; or any medications containing alcohol.

 Conditions to look out for